Planning to sell your property in Mexico? Understanding how capital gains tax in Mexico works is essential.

 1. Gross Sales Method

-In this approach, the tax is calculated as 25% of the total gross sale price, with no deductions allowed.
-This is often the default method applied to most foreign sellers who do not hold an RFC (Mexican tax ID).
+In this approach, the tax is at 25% of the total gross sale price, with no deductions allowed.
+This default method applies to most foreign sellers who do not hold an RFC (Mexican tax ID).

 2. Net Gain Method

-For those who meet specific fiscal requirements, the tax may be assessed as up to 35% of the net gain—that is, the difference between the original recorded purchase price and the final sale price, both converted into Mexican pesos.
+For those who meet specific fiscal requirements, the tax can be up to 35% of the net gain.
+This is from any of your sold properties.
+The difference between the original recorded purchase price and the final sale price is that both are converted into Mexican pesos.

 - Real estate sales commissions